Shuib Abdullah

 Job board pricing is an important factor to consider when looking to build a profitable job board platform.
-Different job boards offer different pricing models, so it’s important to compare the features and benefits that each one offers.
-It’s also important to understand the cost structure of each job board, including any setup fees, recurring fees, and other costs associated with using their service.
+You have not one, but two client bases to cater to and keep happy.
+The potential employee and potential employer.
+Different job boards operate on different pricing models, so it’s important to compare the features and benefits that each one provides.
+It’s also important to understand, and take into account for your bottom line, the cost structure of each job board, including any setup fees, recurring fees, and other costs associated with using their service.

 Things to consider